PhotonicGluon/Excalibur/website/docs/reference/06-exef.md

 :::important

 The header MAC is not used for authentication.
-It is only used as a quick check on the provided vault key $K$.
+It is only used as a quick verification on the provided vault key $K$.

 :::